Find advice and answers from our support team fast or get in touch

 Click here to know more about compliances required by a dormant company.

-To inform HMRC about the dormant status call on 0300 200 3410 or write a letter addressed at Corporation Tax Services, HM Revenue and Customs, BX9 1AX, United Kingdom.
+You can inform HMRC about the dormant status by calling on 0300 200 3410 or you can update the same over the Web chat Or write a letter addressed at Corporation Tax Services, HM Revenue and Customs, BX9 1AX, United Kingdom.

 A company does not have its own physical existence.
 The Board of Directors is basically the soul and body of the company.
 As a result anything required to be done by the company under the Companies Act, 2006 is to be carried out by the Directors unless otherwise provided (e.g. Passing resolutions required to be passed at a general meeting etc.).
 Most important obligations as required to be complied by a Company Director: